patxipierce/tags-ffs/README.md

 # TAGS FFS

-Tags For Forks Sake is a library of less than 300 lines that creates a tag input that is very customizable.
+Tags For _Forks_ Sake is less than 300 lines of Javascript that create a tag input that is very customizable.

 - Its designed to be tiny,
 - Easy to use